-(10) College business days from the date of issuance of the Hearing Outcome Letter.

-- 2. Either party may submit an appeal on the bases listed above.
+- Appeals are to be submitted in writing to the Title IX Coordinator by the deadline specified in the Hearing Outcome Letter, which will be set at ten (10) College business days from the date of issuance of the Hearing Outcome Letter. - 2.
+Either party may submit an appeal on the bases listed above.
 More than one appeal base may be used in an appeal. - 3.
 The Title IX Coordinator will notify the other party of the presence of an appeal. - 4.
 Both parties will have an equal opportunity to submit, in writing, a statement of support of the outcome or a challenge of the outcome. - 5.
 The Title IX Coordinator will ensure that the person(s) hearing the appeal were not involved in the investigation, hearing, or determination of responsibility process.
 Persons who hear an appeal under this policy may be persons within the College community or third parties external to the College community, selected by the Title IX Coordinator or their designee.
 In all cases, person(s) hearing an appeal will have the required training to implement fair and effective appeal processes. - 6.
 The person(s) assigned to hear the appeal will review the information and statements submitted by the parties, as well as be provided access to review the investigative report and record of the hearing. - 7.
 The appeal body will issue a written decision describing the result of the appeal and the rationale for the result of the appeal generally within fifteen (15) College business days of the receipt of the appeal(s).
 The appeal body may alter the hearing decision with regard to responsibility, and/or assign/modify remedies and/or sanctions.
 If the appeal process requires additional time to render a written result and rationale, the Title IX Coordinator will notify both parties of any delay or extension of time within this process. - 8.
-The appeal body's written outcome letter will be delivered to both parties via electronic message simultaneously. - 9.
-The decision of the appeal body is final and concludes the grievance process.
-Once the grievance process is concluded, any sanctions or remedies will be considered final and implemented by the Title IX Coordinator or designee(s). - 1.
-Grievance Process Timeframes The entire grievance process may take approximately 120 College business days to complete.
+The appeal body's written outcome letter will be delivered to both parties via electronic message simultaneously.

+9. The decision of the appeal body is final and concludes the grievance process.
+Once the grievance process is concluded, any sanctions or remedies will be considered final and implemented by the Title IX Coordinator or designee(s).

+I. Grievance Process Timeframes

+The entire grievance process may take approximately 120 College business days to complete.
 This timeframe includes the following approximations for each part of the process.
 This timeframe may be shorter or longer, depending on the factors and circumstances of each individual situation.
 Any delays for any part of the processes listed below will be communicated to both parties, in writing, and delivered simultaneously through electronic message.

-PROCEDURE #II-001.8 (Page 30 of 32)TITLETitle IX Sexual Harassment Procedure and Grievance Process

-- 1. Investigation Process: 60 College business days. - 2.
-First required review and response period following investigation: 10 College business days.
-The Investigator may choose to follow up on information provided during this review and response period (including additional witness interviews if needed), which may lengthen this timeframe. - 3.
-Second required review and response period following finalization of report in advance of the live hearing: 10 College business days - 4.
-Hearing Determination: the Hearing Officer has 15 College business days following the conclusion of the live hearing to provide their written decision. - 5.
-Appeal period: the parties have 10 College business days to submit a written appeal following the issuance of a determination letter. - 6.
+Investigation Process: 60 College business days First required review and response period following investigation: 10 College business days.
+The Investigator may choose to follow up on information provided during this review and response period (including additional witness interviews if needed), which may lengthen this timeframe.

+Second required review and response period following finalization of report in advance of the live hearing: 10 College business days Hearing Determination: the Hearing Officer has 15 College business days following the conclusion of the live hearing to provide their written decision.

+Appeal period: the parties have 10 College business days to submit a written appeal following the issuance of a determination letter.

 Appeal body evaluation of appeal and issuance of written decision: The appeal body has 15 College business days to review materials and issue a written decision letter.